JCPS teachers to receive 5% raise for next school year - NewsBreak

 Wave 3

-Multiple schools in Ky., Southern Indiana cancel class Tuesday due to illnesses
+Several school districts in KY, IN closing Tuesday due to number of illnesses

-SHEPHERDSVILLE, Ky.
-(WAVE) - Classes have been canceled for multiple school districts in Kentucky and Southern Indiana due to illnesses.
-So far, four school districts have announced canceled classes or e-learning days due to illnesses: Bullitt County Public Schools, Shelby County Schools and Larue County Schools have canceled classes outright while Silver Creek School Corporation in Sellersburg, Ind. said they have shifted to e-learning.
+BULLITT COUNTY, Ky. — A few school districts surrounding Louisville are closing on Tuesday due to an uptick illnesses.
+(In the player above: Doctors see sharp rise in flu cases in Louisville) Here is a list of what schools are closing along with why and whether non-traditional learning or...

 Wave 3